-a.
+- a.
 All replay reviews would be conducted by the officials as a crew after gathering as much information as possible.
-In cases of conflict, the crew chief would make the final decision.

-b.
-The call made by the game officials during play would be reversed only when the replay provides the officials with "clear and conclusive" visual evidence to do so.

-c.
-The officials will use the following to make their final decision in the order listed below.

-(1) Game clock or shot clock on top of backboard.

-(2) LED lights.

-(3) Game clock on the facades of the balcony.

-(4) Game clock on score boards hanging from the ceiling.

-(5) Superimposed TV clocks.
+In cases of conflict, the crew chief would make the final decision. - b.
+The crew shall have a maximum of two minutes to review the video, and, following that, make a ruling.
+The officials would be given a reasonable amount of additional time beyond two minutes for review of flagrant fouls/penalty 2 and player altercations. - c.
+If the replay system is not working, the crew chief will use the nearest courtside TV production available. - d.
+The call made by the game officials during play would be reversed only when the replay provides the officials with "clear and conclusive" visual evidence to do so. - e.
+The officials will use the following to make their final decision in the order listed below regarding scoring, timing or fouls at the end of any period. - (1) Game clock or shot clock on top of backboard. - (2) LED lights. - (3) Game clock on the facades of the balcony. - (4) Game clock on score boards hanging from the ceiling. - (5) Superimposed TV clocks.

-d.
-The officials will keep both teams on the court at the end of the second period if instant replay is being used to determine if a foul was called prior to expiration or if there is any question whether the shooter committed a 24-second violation, 8-second violation or boundary line violation where time may be added to the game clock.
+- e.
+The officials will keep both teams on the court at the end of the second period if instant replay is being used to determine if a foul was called prior to expiration or if there is any question whether the shooter committed a 24-second violation, 8-second violation or boundary line violation where time may be added to the game clock. - f.

-e.
 The officials will keep both teams on the court anytime instant replay is used at the end of the fourth period or overtime period.

-COMMENTS ON THE RULES I. GUIDES FOR ADMINISTRATION AND APPLICATION OF THE RULES
+COMMENTS ON THE RULES

+I. GUIDES FOR ADMINISTRATION AND APPLICATION OF THE